idealneil/arch-install-guide/README.md

 If you want a larger swap file, change count=512 to 1024, 2048 etc.

 Add the /swapfile entry to the bottom of the fstab file.
-Make sure you tab between /swapfile    none    swap    defaults    0    0

-Don't use spaces
+Use Tab as your spaces.

 ```
 dd if=/dev/zero of=/swapfile bs=1M count=512 status=progress